-The growers and farmers of the collective focus on growing quality, specialty blooms that are sold throughout Ontario.
-They strive to grow their product in an ethically and environmentally safe way.
-Their operations range in size from a collection of small plots in the west end of Toronto, to 3 acres in Prince Edward County.
-Some growers come in from Hamilton, Niagara on the Lake, Barrie and Peterborough to bring their beautiful blooms to many Toronto florists.
-They are members of the collective because they believe in the importance of community and locally, ethically grown product.
+The growers and farmers of the collective focus on growing quality and specialty blooms that are sold throughout Ontario.
+They strive to grow their product using ethically and environmentally safe practices.
+Their operations range in size from a collection of small plots in the west end of Toronto, to acres in Prince Edward County.
+Some growers travel to The Collective from, Hamilton, Niagara, Barrie and Peterborough to bring their beautiful harvests to our Toronto florists.
+They are members because they believe in the importance of community and local, ethically grown product.

 Jessica Gale : Sweet gale Gardens